What violates the Consumer Protection Law?

 Generally, a business suing another business under the law must demonstrate the following to prove its claim:

 A court can award a business plaintiff who proves the above compensatory or actual damages.
-Multiple (double or treble) damages are also available if the plaintiff can prove the defendant willfully and knowingly violated Chapter 93A.
+Double or triple damages are also available if the plaintiff can prove the defendant willfully and knowingly violated Chapter 93A.
 Reasonable attorney's fees and costs incurred in the lawsuit are also available under certain circumstances.